Frequently asked questions relating to Barnsley Building Society transfer of equity

 - I already have a mortgage with Barnsley Building Society and am maintaining my current mortgaging but seeking to have have the equity transferred to my name only so my former wife will no longer be on the mortgage.
 How long does the whole transfer of equity process take?

 - I currently have a joint Barnsley Building Society mortgage with my cousin and am looking into the possibility of him assuming responsibility for the whole mortgage and removing myself from it, to enable me to buy a property with my soon-to-be-wife.
 The remaining mortgage is in the region 300k, and the property value is in the region 450k.
 Is this a transfer of equity?
 Is stamp duty involved?

-- What should I be budgeting for when it comes to what legal fees are for a transfer of equity?
-I need to transfer equity and remortgage - moving over to Barnsley Building Society - and have been quoted Three Hundred pounds including VAT by Barnsley Building Society's appointed lawyer, Is this a reasonable price?
+- What should I be budgeting for when it comes to what conveyancing fees are for a transfer of equity?
+I need to transfer equity and refinance - new loan with Barnsley Building Society - and have been quoted Three Hundred pounds excluding VAT by Barnsley Building Society's appointed lawyer, Have I been over quoted?

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-Information to consider in further to the above Barnsley Building Society transfer of equity Advice :
+Important warnings to consider in supplemental the above Barnsley Building Society transfer of equity Advice :

 Tax and Legal